CronCats/docs/content/docs/croncat-dao.md

 **Agent Onboarding**

-Agents keep the lights on for croncat and make the autonomy of cron possible.
+Agents keep the lights on for CronCat and make the autonomy of cron possible.
 Agents will be incentivized primarily by rewards per task, but also encouraged in additional ways:

 1. Promote the use of cron by onboarding new applications or tasks.

-2. Refer others to become croncat agents.
+2. Refer others to become CronCat agents.

-3. Continuously run the croncat agent scripts for 1 year or more with minimal downtime.
+3. Continuously run the CronCat agent scripts for 1 year or more with minimal downtime.

 **Outreach, Community Expansion**

-Cron will rely on the community of croncat commanders to grow the adoption of cron and promote awareness.
+Cron will rely on the community of CronCat commanders to grow the adoption of cron and promote awareness.
 Commanders will be responsible for creating network effects by the following avenues:

 1. Post promotional materials for onboarding applications, agents and other commanders.